candidpartners/candid-labs-site/src/pages/products/index.md

         There are so many options for migrating an application to the cloud that it can stall many cloud migration projects getting everyone involved to understand the pros and cons for different approaches.
-To make this process more simple, Volker provides a consistent team based approach to evaluating the time, financial, and resource based constraints across multiple migration approaches so that the right approach is chosen and understood by the entire team.
+To make this process more simple, %product% provides a consistent team based approach to evaluating the time, financial, and resource based constraints across multiple migration approaches so that the right approach is chosen and understood by the entire team.